-- 1.41.
-Where a local authority acts as a sole managing trustee for a trust or trusts, to warrant a positive response to this assertion the authority needs to have made sure that it has discharged all of its responsibilities with regard to the trust's finances.
-This needs to include financial reporting and, if required, independent examination or audit.
-This is notwithstanding the fact that the financial transactions of the trust do not form part of the authority's accounts and are therefore not included in the figures reported on Section 2 of its Annual Governance and Accountability Return (see paragraph 2.30 below). - 1.42.
-Supporting information on trust funds can be found in Section 5.
+- 1.43 Where a local authority acts as a sole managing trustee for a trust or trusts, to warrant a positive response to this assertion the authority needs to have made sure that it has discharged all of its responsibilities with regard to the trust's finances.
+This needs to include financial reporting and, if required, independent examination or audit. - 1.44 Regardless of the above, the financial transactions of the trust do not form part of the authority's accounts and are therefore not included in the figures reported on Section 2 of its Annual Governance and Accountability Return (see paragraph 2.30 below). - 1.45 Supporting information on trust funds can be found in Section 5.